gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

 ```
 The SOI Track data model represents meta-data components for all data components, regardless of their specificity.
 Many times meta-data components are represented for larger, more general concepts.
 But, smaller, more specific concepts, contained by larger, more general representations, often times do not have meta-data components.
 As a work-around, the larger, more general representations may provide a way to enrich their smaller, more specific representations.
 However, this approach may duplicate data, create irrelevant dependencies, and add wasteful complexities.

+###What's in it for TSOA?
-The placement of contextual metadata within a node's context follows best-practice design principles for interoperability:
+Linked Data and contextual metadata follow best-practice design principles for interoperability:

   * autonomy - may exist independently
   * self-containment - may be represented as a whole